 The cod has a simple herb crust and only takes 15 minutes to bake in the oven once prepared.
 Serve it with vegetables and mashed potatoes for a complete family meal.

 You May Also Enjoy Gratin of Fish with Cheese and Tomatoes

 #7.
 Chocolate Bar Blondies

-It does require you to melt the chocolate in advance so, depending on their age, your child may need some help with this part or the recipe.
+It does require you to melt the chocolate in advance so, depending on their age, your child may need some help with this part of the recipe.

 #8.
 Superfood Flapjacks

 If you are stuck on a busy morning, they are just as nourishing as a bowl of cereal.
-And even inexperienced bakers will master them quickly.
-Enjoy them fresh from the oven.
+Even inexperienced bakers will master them quickly, enjoy them hot or cold.